Loading NuWatt Energy...

 NJ historic buildings listed on the State or National Register of Historic Places may need approval from the NJ Historic Preservation Office (HPO) before installing solar.
 This typically involves reviewing panel placement to minimize visual impact from the street.
 Ground-mount solar or carport installations in the parking lot avoid historic building issues entirely.
 Most NJ churches are not on the historic register and can proceed with standard permitting.

 Your church, school, or nonprofit can receive a 30%+ cash refund from the IRS for solar.
-But construction must begin by July 4, 2026.
+The begin-construction window closed July 4, 2026; projects starting now still qualify but generally must be placed in service by December 31, 2027.
 Get a free site assessment and see your projected savings and direct pay amount.